How to Understand (and Destroy) Your Student Loans

 Yes, tl;dr pharmacy will receive a commission if you purchase the Student Loan Course for Pharmacists through one of the links in this post.
 It does not affect your price at all, but it helps us keep this site running.

-But I don't go around willy-nilly recommending you drop triple digits on a whim.
+But I don't go around willy-nilly recommending you drop your hard earned (or borrowed) ca$h on a whim.
 I've been through the entire course, and it's incredibly helpful.
 If I didn't think you'd benefit from this course, I wouldn't be telling you about it.